READING LIST

 See the value of “Organizes Self, Materials, and Belongings” in these books:

 Summary of book: The Berenstain Bears and the Messy Room, by Stan and Jan Berenstain (1983), is about Mama and Papa’s frustration over Brother and Sister not picking up after themselves.
-This story is a perfect way to teach children about tidying up and organization.
+This story is a great way to teach children about the importance of staying organized.

 See the value of “Participates in Group Activities” in these books: